THE WHAREKIRAUPONGA UNDERGROUND MINE

 ROCK STORAGE

-Stockpile contact water would be collected in a holding pond and pumped back to the existing Waihi Water Treatment Plant for treatment if not suitable for discharge on site.
+Rock extracted through the tunnelling process would be stockpiled in the tunnel, loaded into trucks, and then hauled to a surface stockpile.
+A single stockpile of approximately 7 ha would be required to temporarily store the rock.
+Stockpile contact water would be collected in a pond and pumped back to the existing Waihi Water Treatment Plant for treatment if not suitable for discharge on site.

+All rock from the tunnelling stockpile will be progressively returned underground to backfill mined voids approximately thirteen years after commencement of first site works.
 Once the Willows Road rock stockpile is exhausted, the site will be rehabilitated and further rock for backfilling voids will be obtained from the NRS, and transported using the interconnecting tunnel from the existing Processing Plant.

 EXPLOSIVES MAGAZINES

+Explosives magazines that conform to New Zealand hazardous substances regulations would be located on site, south of the rock stack on company land.
 The explosives magazines would be locked and securely fenced, with access strictly controlled.

 PORTAL

-A 6.5 m x 5.5 m portal on private land at the end of Willows Road in Waihi would form the entrance to the access tunnel.
-A second portal would also need to be established at the existing Waihi Processing Plant to provide access to the interconnecting transport tunnel.
+A portal on company land north of the end of Willows Road in Waihi would form the entrance to the access tunnel.
+A second portal would also need to be established at the existing Waihi Processing Plant to provide access to the connecting Transport Tunnel.
+Earthworks would be undertaken to form these portals.
+Appropriate earthmoving equipment would be utilised and, if necessary, blasting would be used.

 LIGHTING